SzokolAttila/PillPal/Documentation.md

 # PillPal Documentation

 ## Summary
-Most elderly people faces the difficulties of managing vast variety of medicines, creating the proper schedule for them, keep in mind all the descriptions and not to forget taking them.
+Most elderly people face the difficulties of managing vast variety of medicines, creating the proper schedule for them, keep in mind all the descriptions and not to forget taking them.
 That's the problem we are aiming to solve or at least provide a tool to make it easier.
 Our solution consists of a WebAPI, a Class Library, a MAUI App and a WebApplication.
 In the following we are going to break them down into smaller segments and introduce their details.

 ## Class Library